Note

 Plot lines¶

-Create a Cartesian figure using projection
+Create a Cartesian figure using projection parameter and set the axis scales

-(in this case, each axis is 0-10).
-Pass a list of x
+using region (in this case, each axis is 0-10).
+Pass a list of x and y

 values to be plotted as a line.